Welcome to the Webpages of the ECPR Standing Group on Regulatory Governance

-The Biennial Conference of the European Consortium on Political Research Standing Group on Regulatory Governance is the leading interdisciplinary conference on regulation.
+The Biennial Conference, supported by the European Consortium on Political Research Standing Group on Regulatory Governance and organized by host universities, is the leading interdisciplinary conference on regulation.
 It attracts papers from all over the globe and from disciplines including political science, law, accounting, business, sociology, economics, international relations, anthropology, public administration and other cognate disciplines.
 The conference highlights include the Majone Prize for the best paper at the conference by an early career researcher; the Award for Regulatory Studies Development for recognizing the contributions to the field of regulatory governance by senior scholars; and keynote lectures and speeches by leading academics and policymakers.

 Whilst next biennial conference was supposed to be hosted by the University of Exeter in June 2020, it has been cancelled due to Covid and rescheduled for June 23-25, 2021 and took place virtually.